google/osdfir-infrastructure/charts/timesketch/README.md

 The Timesketch deployment stores data at the `/mnt/timesketchvolume` path of the container and stores configuration files at the `/etc/timesketch` path of the container.

 Persistent Volume Claims are used to keep the data across deployments.
-By default the Timesketch deployment attempts to deploy a GCP Filestore server, similar to a NFS share.
-The `persistent.StorageClass` value can be updated to automatically provision storage for other providers such as AWS and minikube, but this has yet to be tested.
+By default the Timesketch deployment attempts to use dynamic persistent volume provisioning to automatically configure storage, but the `persistent.storageClass` value can be updated to a storageClass supported by your provider.
 See the [Parameters](#parameters) section to configure the PVC or to disable persistence.

 To install the Timesketch chart with more storage capacity, run:
 ```console